Mountain Hardwear Trango 4 Person Camping Tent

 |Mountain Hardwear Trango 4 Person Camping Tent - The Trango 4 Person Camping Tent by Mountain Hardwear has been a standard for winter mountaineering for over a decade.
 Built incredibly strong and engineered for the toughest high alpine conditions, the Trango is an extremely refined shelter.
 Featuring DAC Featherlight NSL poles, Trango tents excel in the toughest conditions.
 Poled vestibules offer additional room front and rear and water tight construction is guaranteed.
 If you would like a superlight option just pitch with fly and Pitch Light footprint to shave pounds.
 Footprint sold separately.
 For a strong, sturdy shelter built to withstand harsh conditions, you will love the Trango 4 Camping Tent by Mountain Hardwear.

-Sizing for Mountain Hardwear Trango 4 Camping Tent
+Mountain Hardwear Trango 4 Camping Tent

 "If you need a tent that can stand up to winter winds and snow weight at a reasonable price, look no further.
 I have slept inside this thing every night for a year straight, even through a winter storm that blew down trees and the tent had no problem.
 Can fit a queen size air mattress with room for a Coleman black cat heater.
 This tent renews my faith in capitalism."